bafflingscience/goodtech.tips/content/posts/notes/note.c-sharp.md

 Console.WriteLine($"The range of integers is {min} to {max}");
 // The range of integers is -2147483648 to 2147483647
 ```
-If a calculation produces a value that excceeds those limits, you have an **underflow** or **overflow** condition.
+If a calculation produces a value that exceeds those limits, you have an **underflow** or **overflow** condition.
 The answer appears to wrap from one limit to the other.
 Add these two lines to the interactive window to see an example.
 ```c#
 int what = max + 3;
 Console.WriteLine($"An examle of overflow: {what}");